 And it is important because how well the camera works with your smart platform will ultimately affect your user experience of the product.
 You might get pretty excited about a specific camera, and find out that it doesn’t do so well with Google Home, or its functions are limited and it has other small issues that will influence you negatively.

 So, let’s put a final word on what’s more important.
 In the end, the whole user experience is influenced by how smart the camera is: the smarter, the better.
 That’s why face recognition holds a special place, being, at least for now, the smartest feature that these cameras have.

-Second maybe comes the quality of the app through which you will control the camera.
-Which is where you’ll spend the most of your time while interacting with it.
+Second, maybe comes the quality of the app through which you will control the camera.
+Which is where you’ll spend most of your time interacting with it.